ewolff/microservice-dapr/HOW-TO-RUN.md

 You can uninstall Grafana with `helm uninstall grafana -n dapr-monitoring` and Prometheus with `helm uninstall dapr-prom -n dapr-monitoring`.

+## Kubernetes: Cleanup

+* Delete the services using `kubectl delete -f service.yaml`.
+* Delete the infrastructure with `kubectl delete -f infrastructure.yaml`.
+* Delete Dapr on Kubernetes with `dapr uninstall -k`

 ## Resilience: Circuit Breaker